How to Improve Your Mobile Content Marketing Strategy

 - More than 1.8 billion users access the web from mobile devices.
 See the graph below.

 - Custora E-commerce Pulse‘s data reveals mobile sale order volume increased 4% in February, 2016.

 The chart above shows something interesting.
 Between 2013 and 2014, the mobile user-base has stalked past the desktop user-base.

-Text-based content, graphics, photographs and UI design elements, all come under content marketing.
+How to optimize content for mobile?
+Text-based content, graphics, photographs and UI design elements, mobile video marketing, and many more come under content marketing.
 Mobile-first content marketing aims to optimize all these elements for smart device users.
 The strategies need to be touch-based.

 The way mobile users search differ from the way desktop users search.
 Differences found in their ways of searching include: